rahulsharmadev0/model_suite/README.md

     sdk: ">=3.5.0-0.0-dev <4.0.0"

   dependencies:
-    # Freezed is now a "dependencies".
+    #  is now a "dependencies".
     # freezed_annotation is no-longer needed
     dataclass: ^3.0.0-0.0.dev
   ```